assoudix/myprintf/README.md

 %other specifier: prints a copy of the specifier.

 Otherwise, it should behave exactly as printf.
-This was coded by Omar Assoudi and Omar El Ouali.
+This was coded by assoudix and MiltoniaSpectabilis.